Skip to main content

 moderated by Dr. Georg Schütte, CEO of the Volkswagen Foundation

-- How much cooperation between business and science currently exists in this area?
+• How much cooperation between business and science takes place in security-relevant research?

-- What new structures and responsibilities are needed to advance cooperation?
+• What new structures and responsibilities are needed for this?

 13:45